Having healthy blood pressure is a very important topic not only for avoiding heart problems but simply for longer life.

 Now, there are lots of other acupressure points — on your feet, arms, legs, and so forth.
 I picked these 3 areas for healthy blood pressure because you can do them anywhere, any place — they’re easy to access.

 It’s just your hand, forearm/wrist, and the back of your head.

 Easy access, you can do it yourself and you’ll get fast relief.

 As stated earlier, these pressure points should be stimulated for quick relief, usually during times of stress.

-However, this will not fix your hypertension throughout the day, especially when you’re sleeping.
+However, this will not fix your blood pressure problems throughout the day, especially when you’re sleeping.